OpenF2/F2/src/developing-f2-apps.md

 % Developing F2 Apps

 <p class="lead">To understand how F2 apps work or to get started building apps, read through the documentation below.
-If you have not yet cloned the F2 repo on GitHub or downloaded the latest build, you should do that now by reading the [quick start instructions](https://github.com/OpenF2/F2#quick-start).</p>
+If you have not yet cloned the F2 repo on GitHub or downloaded the latest build, you should do that now by reading the [quick start guide](https://github.com/OpenF2/F2#quick-start).</p>

 ## Overview

-Defined very simply, a F2-capable app is a `javascript` file which defines your [app manifest](../../sdk/docs/classes/F2.AppManifest.html).
-Check out the [example apps on GitHub](https://github.com/OpenF2/F2/tree/master/sdk/examples/apps) to see some apps in action.
+Defined very simply, a F2 app is a `javascript` file which defines your [app manifest](../../sdk/docs/classes/F2.AppManifest.html).
 Technically speaking, a F2 app is one of two things:

 <dl class="dl-horizontal">
 	<dt>Display App</dt>
-	<dd>A display app displays information to users in visible fashion (using HTML, CSS, and JavaScript).</dd>
+	<dd>A display app presents information to users in the form of a visible widget (using HTML, CSS, and JavaScript).</dd>
 	<dt>Data App</dt>
 	<dd>A data app is a content feed available in industry-standard formats including JSON, JSONP, RSS or app developer-designed XML.</dd>
 </dl>

 For the purposes of this documentation and to get started, we'll focus on developing **display apps**.
-If you want to build a data app, [browse to data apps](#).

 <div class="well well-small">
 <h4>About  Apps</h4>
 <p>The term "app", in popular web parlance, is a program that runs on your smartphone or tablet.
 In the Open Financial Framework, apps are small web pages and consist of HTML, CSS, JavaScript and, of course, data.
 They are _not_ smartphone apps built for the Apple, Android or BlackBerry app stores.
 You could think of a F2 app as a module or widget or component.</p>
 </div>

-* * * *

 ### Understanding F2 Apps

 To develop an app for F2, there are a few things you need to first understand about apps themselves.
 Apps are useless without a container to run in and likewise containers aren't much to look at without apps.
-There are many [components of F2](components-of-the-framework.html), and apps and containers are only scratching the surface in terms of what is available to app developers today.
-From the concept of [app context](components-of-the-framework.html#app-context) to [creating a common look and feel](components-of-the-framework.html#creating-a-common-look-and-feel) across apps, apps are the cornerstone of F2-enabled multi-party web applications.
+There are many [components of F2](components-of-the-framework.html), and apps and containers are only scratching the surface in terms of what is available to app developers within F2.
+Including concepts like [app context](components-of-the-framework.html#app-context) and standardizing the [creation of a common look and feel](components-of-the-framework.html#creating-a-common-look-and-feel) across apps, apps form the cornerstone of F2-enabled multi-party web applications.

+#### Get Started

-To help you get started, you will find a basic container in the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/sdk/examples/containers/HTML).
-Once you download and extract the archive, point your browser at:
+To help you get started, you will find a basic container in the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/sdk/examples/containers/HTML) along with a number of sample apps.
+Once you open the project repository, point your browser at:

 `http://localhost/<your_extract_location>/F2/sdk/examples/containers/HTML/`

-<div class="alert alert-info"><strong>Note:</strong> The examples provided as part of the project repo demonstrate apps written in different languages (PHP, ASP, JavaScript).
-While it is not a requirement you have a web server configured on your computer, it will certainly enhance your F2 development experience.</div>
+<span class="label">Note</span> The examples provided as part of the project repo demonstrate apps written in different languages (PHP, JavaScript, Ruby, ASP).
+While it is not a requirement you have a web server configured on your computer, it will certainly allow you to more deeply explore the sample apps.

+**Ready to start coding?** [Browse to Developing Your F2 App](#developing-your-f2-app).

 * * * *